 On our ride back to Paris we will pay a visit to the kitchen gardens at the Roche Guyon with its spectacular views of former chateau on the Seine river.

-Upon our return to Paris, we have arranged for a rendezvous at an exclusive hat shop in Paris for those who want to prepare properly for the Prix de Diane.
+This visit will allow us to properly prepare for the Prix de Diane.
 Veronica Marucci designed hats are de rigeur for posh ladies in the know who are wishing to look their best for a day of racing.

 The Domaine at Chantilly still resembles a royal estate: it is not only an historic château, but boasts an exceptional art collection, pristine horse stables, and gardens designed by André LeNôtre, the landscape architect of Versailles.